 Kallen Anderson Dietetics

 Kallen is driven to achieve her goals.
-She is actively involved in many areas of campus life from being past president of the Human Sciences Student Council for two terms and publicity chair of Phi Upsilon Omicron honor society, to alumnae relations coordinator for the Alpha Gamma Delta sorority and co-chair of the Veishea Village and showcase.
+She is actively involved in many areas of campus life from being past president of the Human Sciences Student Council for two terms and publicity chair of Phi Upsilon Omicron honor society, to alumnae relations coordinator for the Alpha Gamma Delta sorority and past co-chair of the Veishea Village and showcase.
 In each of these endeavors, she freely devotes her time and follows through to make sure the organizations succeed.
 She believes that hard work in the classroom, paired with involvement in the campus community, is key to becoming a well-rounded person and having a successful college experience.

 Brian Sanders Athletic Training